Middledot/shazam.py/README.md

 Python library for the [Shazam](https://shazam.com) API.
 This library is based off of [ShazamAPI](https://github.com/Numenorean/ShazamAPI) and [SongRec](https://github.com/marin-m/SongRec) but some added features.

+NOTE: that this is still in its design and development phase.
+It works and \*could\* be used in production but beware of possible breaking changes.

 ### Install
 ```